 Fundamentals of soil behavior and its use as a construction material.
 Effective stress principle, seepage and flow nets, consolidation, shear strength, limit equilibrium analysis.

 Engineering properties of steel, sieve and hydrometer analysis, properties and performance of soil, Portland cement concrete, bituminous cement concrete, and timber; laboratory measurement of properties; interpretation of results.
 Written reports.
-A fee of $17 is charged for this course.

 Application of geological principles to engineering and environmental problems.
 Topics include site investigations, geologic hazards, slope processes, earthquakes, subsidence, and the engineering properties of geologic materials.
 Course intended for both geoscience and engineering majors.